Skip to Main Content

 University structure

 • Faculties and Departments, which organise subject teaching, and are grouped into six Schools.
+Although undergraduate students recieve some supervisions within their college, most postgraduate teaching will be organised centrally in your department.

 The one thing I was really not expecting was how much your college will influence your life.
 Whenever you meet people, you tell them which college you went to.